Fusion Fitness & Performance Physical Culture Series vintage marquee banner at Fusion Fitness Studio in Doylestown PA

 Physical Culture isn’t “old-school fitness.”

-It’s the original health, strength, and movement system practiced for thousands of years — refined by Egypt, India, China, and Greece long before modern exercise existed.
+It’s the original health, strength, and movement system practiced for thousands of years — developed and refined by Egypt, India, China, and Greece long before modern exercise existed.

 These civilizations built their training methods around: